 The casting process explained

-Your first point of contact will be your agent.
-Your agent has been given a brief for a particular campaign by a casting director.
-This casting director has been hired by the company producing this campaign.
-The first step is for your agent to put you forward for a role they believe is suited to you.
-This means that the casting director has received your comp card, portfolio and any relevant video footage for consideration for this project.
-They are also made aware of any past projects you have been involved in that may be a conflict of interest.
-They then pass along all this information to their client who creates a shortlist of who they’d like to see for a casting.
+- The stuff that goes on behind the scenes before you get that casting alert.
+Your agent has been given a brief for a particular campaign by a casting director or a producer.
+This casting director or producer has been hired by the client producing this campaign.
+The first step is for your agent to put you forward for a role they believe is best suited to you.
+You agent sends your comp card, web portfolio, social media links, showreels or Casting Networks profile to the casting director or producer.
+Then the casting director or producer goes back to thier team and creates a shortlist of who they’d like to see for the casting.

 If you make the shortlist, you will be contacted by your agent to attend a casting.
 This is great news!
 This will be the first time you are made aware of this project, but rest assured, a lot of background work has been taking place to ensure you secure this audition.